microbit-playground/microbit-playground.github.io/content/why-mu.md

         display.show(Image.ANGRY)
 {% endhighlight %}

 The micro:bit Python module makes coding really, really straightforward.
-Beginners can make sense of the program thanks to the simplicity of the microbit module.
+Beginners can understand even advanced programs thanks to the simplicity of the microbit module.

 The methods and classes are simple and make intuitive sense.
-The heavy-lifting is abstracted away from the programmer which results in easy, clean readable code.
+The heavy-lifting is abstracted away from the programmer which results in clean, readable code.

 ### Use it at Home